 Step 1: Install the tracking script.
 One <script> tag in your <head>.
 See the getting started guide for framework-specific examples.

 Step 2: Connect your payment provider.
 EngageTrack connects to Stripe, LemonSqueezy, Paddle, and Polar via webhooks.
-The integration takes about 5 minutes — you paste in an API key and EngageTrack handles the rest.
-For Stripe-specific details, see the Stripe Checkout integration docs.
+The integration takes about 5 minutes.
+Start with the revenue attribution overview, then follow the provider-specific guide for Stripe Checkout, Stripe PaymentIntent, LemonSqueezy, Paddle, or Polar.

 Step 3: (Optional) Pass the visitor ID in checkout metadata.
 For the most accurate attribution, add the EngageTrack visitor ID to your payment metadata before checkout: